-If you want to take a couple of kilos of fresh, green olives back home with you in September, you can ask the owner of your hotel about it and he will surely point you in the direction where you can go and pick some.
-If you need the recipe for preparing the olives for the winter, feel free to ask me :-)
+If you want to take a couple of kilos of fresh, green olives back home with you in September, you can ask the owners of the hotel you are staying in and they will definitely pick you an appointment and tell you where to pick some.

-The owners of the oil choose whether their oil will be packed in 1l glass bottles or 2.5l, 5l, and 16l cans.
-Each owner has to leave 10% of his oil to the factory.
+Oil owners choose whether the oil will be packaged glass bottles of 1l or in 2,5l, 5l or 16l cans.
+Each owner is obliged to leave the factory 10% of the total amount of oil.

-Recently, some smaller, private factories for processing of olive oil have started working.
-One is located in Panagia, and is very well advertised.
-Of course, you can buy good oil there as well, but at a slightly higher price.
-There, you can observe the process of making oil.
-The factory is near the central crossing of the village.
+Recently, some smaller, private olive oil factories have started operating.
+One is located in Panagia.
+Of course, you can buy quality oil there, but at a slightly higher price.
+There you can also see what the production of the oil itself looks like.
+The factory is located near the central intersection in the village.

 Considering that the wealth of families used to be measured by the number of olive trees, it is still a tradition today that a round number of olive trees are donated to the daughter as a dowry.

 Our most sincere advice is not to return home without at least one can of 5l oil.
 Besides its excellent quality, it has a good price, between 23 and 28e for 5l.
 Organic oil is also available for sale and has a slightly higher price.

 A bottle of one liter of oil from Thassos is about 5,5e.

 If you are interested in accommodation offers on Thassos, for more information click HERE.